 - Successful completion of supervised clinical practicum as indicated in course list below.

-- Successful completion of a capstone project as indicated in course list below.
+- Successful completion of a senior scholarly project as indicated in course list below.

 - Enrollment in a minimum of one (1) credit hour the semester the student will graduate.